ShaelinB/470/Project 4 - You or a Friend's Problem/README.md

 Creators: Shaelin Brown & Will Imburgia

 Hello there, come with use as we make a game.
-Using photoresistors and an ultrasonic sensor we are making a heist simulator game where you have the sensor act as a camera and you have to avoid it while stealing all the treasure.
+Using phototransistors and an ultrasonic sensor we are making a heist simulator game where you have the sensor act as a camera and you have to avoid it while stealing all the treasure.

 ## Materials